Rue McClanahan: Personal life and death

 McClanahan was married six times and had a son, Mark Bish, born in 1958, from her first marriage to Tom Bish.
-Her fourth husband, Gus Fisher, who appeared alongside her on the popular TV game show Tattletales in 1976, died on February 22, 2004.
+Her fourth husband, Gus Fisher, who appeared alongside her on the television game show Tattletales in 1976, died on February 22, 2004.

 McClanahan lived in the Encino and Studio City neighborhoods of Los Angeles for several years before moving to New York City in 1994, where she would live for the rest of her life.

 In June 1997, McClanahan was diagnosed with breast cancer, for which she was treated successfully.

-On November 4, 2009, McClanahan underwent triple bypass surgery after being hospitalized for cardiac related symptoms.
+On November 4, 2009, McClanahan underwent triple bypass surgery after being hospitalized for cardiac-related symptoms.
 An event scheduled for November 14, 2009, to honor her lifetime achievements, Golden: A Gala Tribute to Rue McClanahan, at the Castro Theatre in San Francisco, California, had to be postponed.
 On January 14, 2010, Entertainment Tonight reported that while recovering from surgery, the actress suffered a minor stroke.
 In March 2010, fellow Golden Girls cast member Betty White reported on The Ellen DeGeneres Show that McClanahan was doing well and that her speech had returned to normal.

 McClanahan died on June 3, 2010, at age 76, at NewYork–Presbyterian Hospital after she suffered a brain hemorrhage.
 White told Entertainment Tonight that McClanahan was a "close and dear friend."

 McClanahan was survived by her sixth husband, Morrow Wilson (from whom she separated in 2009); her son from her first marriage, Mark Bish (of Austin, Texas); her sister, Melinda Lou McClanahan (of Silver City, New Mexico); and other family, including her niece, actress and author Amelia Kinkade.

 No funeral service was held for McClanahan; her family created an official memorial page on Facebook, and memorial services were held during the summer of 2010 in New York and Los Angeles.
 On June 10, 2010, her New York apartment went on the market for an asking price of $2.25 million.

 In February 2017, a Golden Girls–themed eatery named Rue La Rue Cafe, owned by McClanahan's close friend Michael La Rue (who inherited many of the star's personal belongings and in turn decorated the restaurant with them), opened in the Washington Heights section of the New York City borough of Manhattan.
 However, after less than a year in business, the cafe closed in November 2017.